|AT A GLANCE||PRICING||HEADLINE|

 Discount in Cart

-With the exception of the original Purple mattress, DreamCloud is the cheaper option.
-Comparing queen sizes, DreamCloud retails for $1,200, while Purple 2/3/4, range from $1,600 to $3,000.
+With the exception of the Original Purple mattress, DreamCloud is the cheaper option.
+Comparing queen sizes, DreamCloud retails for $1,300, while the Purple Hybrid beds range from $1,600 to $3,000.
 That’s before applying a promo code, however.

 Purple isn’t all that fond of promoting cash discounts the way DreamCloud does.
 That said, frequently Purple will offer bundles and sales on their website to help incentivize purchases—particularly during major holidays.